lmiller1990/vue-testing-handbook/src/vuex-actions.md

 This error is coming somewhere from within `axios`.
 We are making a request to `/api...`, and since we are running in a test environment, there isn't even a server to make a request to, thus the error.
 We also did not defined `url` or `body` - we will do that while we solve the `axios` error.

 Since we are using Jest, we can easily mock the API call using `jest.mock`.
-We will use a mock `axios` instead of the real one, which will give us more control over it's behavior.
+We will use a mock `axios` instead of the real one, which will give us more control over its behavior.
 Jest provides [ES6 Class Mocks](https://jestjs.io/docs/en/es6-class-mocks), which are a perfect fit for mocking `axios`.

 The `axios` mock looks like this: